 Let’s take a look at all the other qualities of Hickory flooring and see if it’ll be a good choice for your home.
 You can see our report on other hardwood flooring species here.

-If you’re keen to choose a home grown hardwood floor, but are looking for something with a distinct character, then Hickory flooring might be the best option for you.
+If you’re keen to choose a homegrown hardwood floor, but are looking for something with a distinct character, then Hickory flooring might be the best type of hardwood for you.